evhub/coconut/DOCS.md

 # Coconut Documentation

-This documentation will cover all the technical details of the [Coconut Programming Language](https://github.com/evhub/coconut).
-This documentation is intended as a reference specification, not a tutorialized introduction.
+This documentation will cover all the technical details of the [Coconut Programming Language](https://github.com/evhub/coconut), and is intended as a reference specification, not a tutorialized introduction.
 For a full introduction and tutorial of Coconut, see [HELP](https://github.com/evhub/coconut/blob/master/HELP.md).

 <!-- MarkdownTOC -->